mdminhazulhaque/bits/_posts/2017/2017-07-12-find-image-in-another-image-using-opencv-and-numpy.md

 ---
 layout: post
-title: Find Image in Another Image using OpenCV and NumPy
+title: Find An Image in Another Image using OpenCV and NumPy
 date: 2017-07-12
 categories: opencv
 ---